brunomaga/brunomaga.github.io/_posts/2018-06-15-Statistics-for-ML.md

 - $$θ$$ are the the **natural parameters** of the family
 - $$A(θ)$$ is the **log-partition function**, a normalization constant that ensures that the distribution sums up or integrates to one.
 - $$ϕ(x)$$ is a **sufficient statistic** of the distribution
-  - we can capture information about data in $$ϕ(x)$$.
+  - we can capture information about data (population) in $$ϕ(x)$$.
-  - sufficient statistics carry all the information needed to make inference about the population, that is, they are the statistics that are sufficient to represent the distribution:
+  - sufficient statistics carry *all* the information needed to make inference about the population, that is, they are the statistics that are sufficient to represent the distribution:
   - **Fischer-Neyman theorem**: Let $$X$$ have probability density function $$p(x \mid θ)$$.
 Then the statistics $$ϕ(x)$$ are sufficient for $$θ$$ if and only if $$p(x \mid θ)$$ can be written in the form $$p(x \mid \theta) = h(x) g_{\theta}(\theta(x))$$, where $$h(x)$$ is a distribution independent of $$θ$$ and $$g_θ$$ captures all the dependence on $$θ$$ via sufficient statistics $$ϕ(x)$$.
   - Note that the form of the exponential family is essentially a particular expression of $$g_θ(ϕ(x))$$ in the Fisher-Neyman theorem.
 - $$\eta$$ is the **natural parameter**,